KolibriOS/kolibrios/data/sp/distr_data/readme.txt

-Kolibri OS 0.7.7.0+ night build, LiveCD-version.
+KolibriOS 0.7.7.0+ nightly build, Live CD version.

-This is a bootable CD-Rom.
-To see the system in action, reboot and point to BIOS either in boot menu (if it can be called) or in settings booting from CD.
+This is a bootable CD-ROM.
+To run, reboot your computer and select the correct drive from the system settings or BIOS if required.

-Instructions for install to other information mediums and minimal system requirements can be found in file install.txt.
-Instructions for configuring can be found in file config.txt.
+The minimum system requirements and installation instructions can be found in 'install.txt'.
+Further details for configuring and customizing KolibriOS are given in 'config.txt'.